google/material-design-lite/src/chip/README.md

 ## Introduction

-The Material Design Lite (MDL) **chip** component represents complex entities in a compact way.
+The Material Design Lite (MDL) **chip** component is a small, interactive element.
-Chips can be used for various types of entities, including free form text, predefined text, rules, or contacts.
-Chips may also contain icons.
+Chips are commonly used for contacts, text, rules, icons, and photos.

 ## TO INCLUDE AN MDL CHIP COMPONENT:

 &nbsp;1.
-Code the containing element; this can be a `<span>`, `<div>`, or likely any other container element.
-If interactivity is desired, use a `<button>` or add the `tabindex` attribute to your container.
+Create a container element for the chip; typically `<span>` and `<div>` are used, but any container element should work equally well.
+If you need interactivity, use a `<button>`, or add the `tabindex` attribute to your container.
 ```html
 <span>
 </span>